cherryblossom31/Promotional-Website.github.io/README.txt

 - [x] I am a very social butterfly
 - [x] My dream is to travel to Japan and South Korea with my best friend
 - [x] My favorit color is purple

+-[x] figure out how to add images
+-[] add images to website
+-[] change formate of website so images are side by side across screen -[] add links to each charater under each photo